openremote/documentation/docs/user-guide/manager-ui/manager-ui.md

 ### Auto provisioning of devices

 If you are an OEM, developing and producing your own hardware, you can provision your devices and OpenRemote to automatically have your devices connecting, once they get online.
 Using certificates (we currently support X.509) your devices will register and automatically generate and connect to an asset of a defined type in the OpenRemote Manager (see figure 20).
-For details, check out the wiki about ['Auto provisioning'](../gateways-and-devices/auto-provisioning.md).
+For details, check out the documentation about ['Auto provisioning'](../gateways-and-devices/auto-provisioning.md).

 <kbd>![](img/auto-provisioning-of-devices.png)</kbd>
 _Figure 20.
 Auto provisioning of devices_